AyeCode/geodirectory/readme.txt

 == Frequently Asked Questions ==

-= What kind of directory can be built with GeoDirectory =
+= What kind of business directory can be built with GeoDirectory =

 Any Business Directory, for example directory of:
 Stores,